 NAB account number details

 The way you provide your account number will depend on the type of account you are receiving the funds to.
 This means the NAB account number format and length depend on whether it is a domestic account (a normal, everyday Australian Dollar account) or a foreign currency account you are holding with NAB.

 International bank cheques or drafts can be deposited into a NAB account.
 It can be a lengthy process.
 If it is in a foreign currency it will take longer to process as it will need to be returned to the country of origin for clearing.
 Additionally, the fees associated with these types of payments are very high.
 This means that we would never suggest using international bank drafts or cheques.
 It would be better to request a different payment method from your sender.

 - The rates the sender gets for transferring currency to you will depend on the bank, money transfer provider or other service they are using.

-- Ask them to send you details of their provider so that you can see rates.
+- Ask your sender to tell you the details of their provider so you can check their rates.

-- Note that exchange rates and fees charged by banks are often higher than the sender could get with a dedicated money transfer provider.
+- Note that exchange rates and fees charged by banks are often higher than your sender could get with a dedicated money transfer provider.
 If they are using their own bank, you could always suggest looking into a specialist money transfer provider instead.

 If you want to get the most value out of your currency exchange, consider asking the sender to use a dedicated currency exchange or money transfer service.
 Sending you money using their bank can be expensive.
-They will pay higher fees and get a worse exchange rate than using a dedicated money transfer specialist, meaning you get less as a result.
+Your sender will pay higher fees and get a worse exchange rate than using a dedicated money transfer specialist, meaning you get less money as a result.